ArdiantoN19/delos-article/README.md

 ## Introduction

 This repository contains a website that can display articles.
-The articles provided are sourced from the NYT API
+The articles provided are sourced from the NYT API.

 ## Features